 LMSW Adelphi University

 I provide a neutral space for young people to express their needs and help families develop adaptive communication skills.
-As a diagnostician, I provide psychological testing for gifted students and those with special needs who require school accommodations.
+As a diagnostician, I provide psychological testing for gifted students and those with special needs (including ADI-R and ADOS-2) who require school accommodations.

-My treatment philosophy is to work collaboratively with families to provide children and adolescents an open, empathetic, safe space to express the challenges they face.
+My treatment philosophy is to work collaboratively with families to provide children and adolescents with an open, empathetic, safe space to express their daily challenges.
 I strive to assist young people in looking for evidence of their resilience.
 As a Registered Play Therapy – Supervisor (RPT-S), I am dedicated to learning and teaching cutting-edge, child-focused interventions.

-With 15 years of experience as a mental health professional, I specialize in working with children, adolescents, and families.
-My approach is employing integrative, evidence-based interventions, including CBT, ACT, and Psychodynamic therapy.
-Therapeutic populations include autism spectrum disorder, LGBTQ + identity formation, chronic pain management, depression, anxiety, and behavioral issues.
+With 16 years of experience as a mental health professional, I specialize in working with children, adolescents, and families.
+My approach employs integrative, evidence-based interventions, including CBT, ACT, and Psychodynamic therapy.
+Therapeutic populations include autism spectrum disorder, LGBTQ+ identity formation, chronic pain management, depression, anxiety, and behavioral issues.

 Dalis, F., Knafo, D., Keisner, Robert., Novich, J. (2018) Coming Out as a Gay Man: The Journey of Self-Discovery and Disclosure

 Blum, B., Goodman, G., Dalis, F., Rentrop, C. (2022) Gender, Attachment Patterns, and Mental Representations of Parents and Self as Predictors

 "Coming Out as a Gay Man: The Journey of Self-Discovery and Disclosure.," Presentation at Society of Psychotherapy Integration, online conference, 2020.